COVID-19 Impact Ecommerce How Merchants Cope in 2021

 To really speed up the process and start seeing benefits within just a couple of months, it’s advisable to use a quick start Minimum Viable Product (MVP), either to launch the new e-store or any extra features that an already existing store may need.

 To deal with COVID in 2021, retailers will need more than just a physical store or an eCommerce store.
 The new trend is for Omnichannel, joining up all marketing and sales channels for a seamless customer experience whenever and wherever the customer interacts with the brand.

 In practice, implementing Omnichannel means giving shoppers the chance to buy online and pick up in person, curbside delivery, socially distanced takeaway measures, plus many other ways of joining up all touchpoints along the customer journey.

 You also need a lot of data about each individual customer, and to track their shopping behaviours regardless of how they use your services.
-The best way to aggregate data about each single customer is using a specialist Customer Data Platform, which can even suggest appropriate marketing actions to take based on that individual’s past shopping activity.
+The best way to aggregate data about each single customer is by using a specialist Customer Data Platform, which can even suggest appropriate marketing actions to take based on that individual’s past shopping activity.